RoadieHQ/marketing-site/content/docs/integrations/azure-devops/index.md

 Then you will need to add a [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) with read access to both Code and Build.

-This is set within backstage at the following url or via Settings under the Secrets section:
+This is set within Roadie at the following URL or via Settings under the Secrets section:

 ```text
 https://<tenant-name>.roadie.so/administration/settings/secrets